Paleo-ecology, ethology, & physiology

 Coauthor video summary

-Spinosaurus fishing (Artwork by Daniel Navarro)
+Spinosaurus fishing (Art: Dani Navarro)